SEA-PHAGES/pdm_utils/dev_guide/source/build_pypi_package.rst

     .. warning::
-        The version number in setup.py must be unique within the ``pdm_utils`` version history in TestPyPI and PyPI databases.
+        The version number in setup.cfg must be unique within the ``pdm_utils`` version history in TestPyPI and PyPI databases.
 Even if the package release is removed from these databases, PyPI stores its version number, and a subsequent package release cannot have the same version number, even if it has been deleted.

     6. By default, the working directory is outside of top-level pdm_utils, but the location can be specified within setup.py using the 'package_dir' and 'packages' parameters.
 Run the setup script from the working directory::

-        > python3 setup.py sdist bdist_wheel
+        > python3 -m build .

     7. To test the package without uploading to PyPI, install the locally-built package file::